ragnar152743/ragnar-OS/README.md

   information at runtime.
 - **Neon user interface** – the home desktop now renders a vibrant, neon-inspired console UI with animated-style headers, iconography, and stylised panels for each widget.
+- **Immersive desktop shell** – experience a faux Windows-like boot splash, a neon desktop covered in application icons, and a Start menu panel that highlights pinned and full application listings.

 ## Running the demo